weican1103/WeicanLiu.github.io/_pages/about.md

   - /about.html
 ---

 Hi everyone!
-I am Weican Liu (柳炜灿), a Master student at the School of Electrical & Electronic Engineering, Nanyang Technological University and my major is Computer Engineering (CE).
+I am Weican Liu (柳炜灿), a Master student at the School of Electrical & Electronic Engineering, Nanyang Technological University and my major is Communication Engineering (CE).
 Previously, I worked as an Algorithm Engineer Intern at the Cross-Straits Tsinghua Research Institute, supervised by Prof. Nangjie Gong.
 Additionally, I worked as a Research Intern at The Chinese University of Hong Kong, Shenzhen, supervised by Prof. Chenye Wu.
 Before that, I obtained a bachelor’s degree at the School of Computer and Communication Engineering, Northeastern University, supervised by Prof. Yinghua Han.
 I ranked in the top 15% in the School of Computer and Communication Engineering, NEU with a GPA of (86/100).

 A data-driven personal website
 ======